ccp257/AAE4011_GR/README.md

 ### Dataset Source

-We used a public meteor detection dataset from Roboflow called **Meteors v2**.
-It was exported in YOLOv8 format and downloaded automatically using the Roboflow API in Python, which simplified dataset setup and avoided manual file handling.
+We used a public meteor detection dataset from Roboflow called **Meteors v2**, which was exported on 20 June 2024.

 Dataset page:
 [Roboflow Meteors v2](https://universe.roboflow.com/dp-detection-of-meteors-and-other-space-objects/meteors-8m2qc)

-The dataset is released under the **CC BY 4.0** license, which allows research and educational use with attribution.
+The dataset is released under the **CC BY 4.0** license, meaning that it may be used for research and educational purposes with proper attribution given.
+Whereas in our case, the dataset was downloaded automatically through the Roboflow API in Python, therefore we did not need to manually manage a large number of image files one by one.

 ### Dataset Structure

 The dataset contains **747 images** divided into:
-- Training set
-- Validation set
+- Training Set, which is used to teach the model what meteors look like.
+- Validation Set, which is used during training to check if the model is improving
-- Test set
+- Test Set, which is kept aside for final evaluation

 Each subset includes:
 - `images/` for the actual sky images
 - `labels/` for annotation text files

-The `data.yaml` file defines the paths and confirms that the project has only one class:
+The `data.yaml` file specifies the paths and confirms there's only one class in this project:

 - `Meteor`

 ### Image Characteristics

-The images come from real observatory footage and were captured using an all-sky camera with a fisheye view, therefore the data is more realistic but also more difficult to work with.
+The images come from real observatory footage and were captured using an all-sky camera with a fisheye lens, therefore the data is more realistic but also more difficult to work with, for fisheye lens could cause unnatural deformation of subjects, and reduced image quality at edges.
 By looking through the sample images, we found that this dataset contains several real-world challenges rather than clean laboratory-style images.

 Main challenges include: